 This document constitutes a template for the structure and content of the proposal drafted by Higher Education Institutions for the academic accreditation of an Undergraduate Programme.
-Its structure is consistent with the main principles of the "Standards for Quality Accreditation of Undergraduate Programmes" published by HQA in November 2016 which is in line with both the accreditation criteria (L. 4009/2011, Art.
-70 - 72) and with the Standards and Guidelines for Quality Assurance in the European Higher Education Area (ESG 2015).
+Its structure is consistent with the main principles of the "Standards for Quality Accreditation of Undergraduate Programmes" and is in line with the Standards and Guidelines for Quality Assurance in the European Higher Education Area (ESG 2015).